coleenquadros/configuration/README.md

 SQS queues can be entirely self-serviced via App-Interface.

-In order to add or update an SQS queue, you need to add them to the `terraformResources` field.
+In order to add or update an SQS queue, you need to add them to the `externalResources` field.

 - `provider`: must be `sqs`
-- `account`: must be one of the AWS account names we manage.
-Current options:
-  - `app-sre`
-  - `osio`
 - `identifier` - a name of the group of resources to create (or update)
   - Does not affect names of queues.
   - Will be used as the name of the IAM user that will be created.